Skelet0n-Key/RFID-Emulator/README.md

 **Introduction**

 This project aims to solve a problem that we have: "I want to get through that door."
 This device is a lock-pick of sorts... but for 13.56MHz RFID locks.
 We move apartments a lot as college students and some apartments have better amenities than others.
 Why not enjoy them all?!
+The standard pn532 is widely available and cheap.
+Unfortunately almost all pn532s have a firmware "brick" as i like to call it.
+Manufacturers prevent custom UID's from being emulated.
+When the 532 is put into target mode, the first byte of the UID will always be 0x08.
+While there are ways to get around this security feature, it is difficult, unreliable, and requires perfect timing. (read more about it here: https://www.mankier.com/1/nfc-emulate-uid).
+Rather than using the workaround we chose to use a UID programmable RFID card from lab401, wrote our desired UID's to it in write mode.
+This bypasses the security feature with 1 extra step/component.
+In practice this works perfectly as a card is much more discreet than a raspberry pi pico and breakout board.

 **Challenges and Solutions**